4 PLACES TO HIKE IN

 Many South Carolina state parks in the Olde English District feature hiking trails.
 For a casual stroll, the Cheraw Nature Trail at Cheraw State Park is an easy 2-mile walk, along the inner loop of the larger 4.5-mile Turkey Oak Trail.
 The Caney Fork Falls Trail at Chester State Park is also an easy 1.3-mile out-and-back trail that showcases several fishing spots along a 160-acre lake.

 Landsford Canal State Park beautifully combines historical richness with beauty.
 Hikers get to journey through the easy-to-navigate 1.5-mile Canal Trail while learning the history of the well-preserved 19th-century canal system.
 Or take the shorter route along the 0.6-mile Nature Trail, which offers opportunities to view a rare flower bloom in early summer.
-While Kings Mountain State Park has a 16-mile loop that meanders through hardwood forest.
+For a more challenging trek, tackle the 16-mile loop at Kings Mountain State Park, which winds through hardwood forests.
+If you prefer a more relaxed hike, Andrew Jackson State Park features two scenic 1-mile trails that meander through a peaceful, wooded setting.

 4. The Palmetto Trail